School of Computer Science and Mathematics

-The School of Computer Science and Mathematics is also dedicated to producing research that has real-world application, boasting specialisms in immersive technologies, applications of artificial intelligence and data science.
+The School of Computer Science and Mathematics is also dedicated to producing research that has real-world application, boasting specialisms in immersive technologies, applications of artificial intelligence, trustworthy computing technologies and data science.

-The School of Computer Science and Mathematics has a strong track record of collaborating with others in the industry, having previously used our expertise to work with organisations such as the BBC, NHS, Panasonic, EPSRC and Thales amongst many others.
+The School of Computer Science and Mathematics has a strong track record of collaborating with others in the industry, having previously used our expertise to work with organisations such as the BBC, NHS, Panasonic and EPSRC amongst many others.
 The School also works with local, regional and national organisations through student placement, research, consultancy, short-course activity and has a number of active knowledge transfer partnerships.

 Explore the School: